ssav7912/DECO4200/README.md

 screen -dMS Board python3 -m board.board board.board
 ```
 By default, the server spawns a page on `http://localhost:8080`.
 The board will listen on `localhost` for HTTP API requests, and it will spawn its own interface on `http://localhost:8000`.
 Neither of these are secured with HTTPS, so do not send any sensitive data over this system.

+One can view debug output from either screen session with `screen -Dr [Session Name]`.
+See the `screen` manual for more information.